 We’ll also use Bitcoin’s blockchain to talk about the main reasons for the low number of Bitcoin transactions per second and some of the approaches taken to solve this scalability problem.

+What is transactions per second?
 In the domain of blockchain technology—the technology that all the cryptocurrencies are based on—the term transaction per second refers to the number of transactions that a cryptocurrency network is able to process every second.

 Every cryptocurrency blockchain is capable to process a different number of transactions per second, for example: